holgerbrandl/krangl/docs/userguide/docs/index.md

-This is the [manual](https://krangl.gitbook.io/docs/) for [krangl](https://github.com/holgerbrandl/krangl).
+This is the manual of [krangl](https://github.com/holgerbrandl/krangl).

-`krangl` is a {K}otlin library for data w{rangl}ing.
+`krangl` is an open-source {K}otlin library for data w{rangl}ing.
 By implementing a grammar of data manipulation using a modern functional-style API, it allows to filter, transform, aggregate and reshape tabular data.

 `krangl` tries to become what pandas is for `python`, and `readr`+`tidyr`+`dplyr` are for R.

 `krangl` is open-source and [developed](https://github.com/holgerbrandl/krangl) on github.

+For a first primer see KotlinConf 2019 slides about [Data Science with kotlin](https://holgerbrandl.github.io/data_science_with_kotlin/data_science_with_kotlin.html#1)

 Features
 --------